mikerodionov/Yaska/MD/Spanish/ES-CEFR-B2.md

 cualquier/cualquiera = any, can be used both in affirmative and negative sentences.

-## Conjugate Spanish irregular verbs in El Fututo Perfecto (the perfect future)
+## Conjugate Spanish irregular verbs in El Futuro Perfecto (the perfect future)

 haber en El Futuro Simple + past participle